Gondolav/gondolav.github.io/index.md

 We use the [Chicago Metropolitan Agency for Planning website](https://www.cmap.illinois.gov/data/community-snapshots) to interpret in a deeper way our results, as they provide community snapshots that summarize demographics, housing, employment, transportation habits, retail sales, property values, and land use in all 77 Chicago community areas, which correspond to the "neighbourhoods" we are considering.

-## I. Facility types and inspection results
+# Facility types and inspection results

 Food inspection concerns a very large variety of catering-related services.
 Let's see if and how the facility types and inspection results are tied to one another.
 As one would expect, the distribution of these facilities is extremely uneven: restaurants are by far the most represented type in Chicago counting 18,073 distinct establishments, which corresponds to 60% of the city's facilities.
 It is followed by grocery stores with 5,792 instances (20%) and by schools with a total of 1,125 facilities (4%).
 Let's now take a look at the **average fail rate per facility type**: